Niranjen99/DS_Assignment_2/README.md

 Fix based on Feedback

-Added lock mechanism for handling put and get requests Written junit test suite which runs multiple tests endtoend
+Added lock mechanism for handling put and get requests Written junit test suite which runs multiple tests endtoend (which contains functionality of aggregation server), Synchronisationtest for server and retryConnection test for ContentServer and GETClient